tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 . . .

 **Family Of Seven Dies In An Apartment Fire**
-*December 28, 2001 • By Aidan Kellen*
+*December 28, 2001 • By Aidan K.*

 In the early morning of December, a family of seven tragically succumbed to an apartment fire in Richmond, Virginia.
-Down in the (XXXX) District, on (XXXX) Lane, the Crestview Commons apartment flat was engulfed in flames, caused by an undetected gas leak discovered during the investigation.
+A flat in Crestview Commons was engulfed in flames, caused by an undetected gas leak discovered during the investigation.

-Authorities uncovered the remains of the Gonzales family; Hector Gonzales (36), Josephine Gonzales (35), and Nico Gonzales (15).
-The remains of four Gonzales children—Mila (13), Andrew (9), Jenny (5), and Joseph (1)—could not be conclusively identified amidst the aftermath but were ultimately presumed deceased.
+Authorities uncovered the remains of the Gonzales; two adults, and a 15 year-old-boy was found.
+The remains of four Gonzales children; one 13 year-old-girl, two children below the age of 10, and a toddler could not be conclusively identified amidst the aftermath but were ultimately presumed deceased.

 Residents reported hearing a loud explosion around 2:30 a.m., followed by flames rapidly spreading through the apartment complex not long after.
 Emergency responders arrived at the scene around 2:47 A.M. but fire had already consumed much of the apartment flat.
 Luckily first responders were able to extinguish the flames before causing more damage by spreading further onto other flats.

 Despite their efforts, the family—two parents, and five children—was unable to escape in time.

 *"At Elmwood, we take the safety and security of our residences very seriously, our team of professionals take regular inspections with great caution for the comfort of our residents.
 We are heartbroken by the tragic loss of the Gonzales family and will waive rent for all residents of Crestview Commons this month as a gesture of solidarity.
-We send our love and condolences to the grieving families of the affected during this tough time." —* ***Sam Drover, Elmwood Properties.***
+We send our love and condolences to the grieving families of the affected during this tough time." —* ***Samuel D. / Elmwood Properties.***

 Crestview's residents are left reeling, with many expressing concerns about the building's aging infrastructure and other issues with individual apartments.
 The management company, Elmwood Properties, declined any further statements, in regard to questions about the building's maintenance.